 Assist with various leases such as recreational, residential, commercial, and industrial.
 Provide advice and information about leases and permits, and lands management policies and procedures.

 Maintain a database with an inventory of Kitselas lands.
 Information maintained on behalf of Kitselas includes: lot #, evidence of title, legal description, lease, sub-lease, permits, address, building types, oral histories for traditional land holders, and current land use.

 Following the procedures set out by the Canadian Environmental Assessment Act (CEAA), ensure projects on Kitselas lands are planned and managed in a careful and precautionary manner so that they do not cause significant adverse environmental effects.

 Wills & Estates Planning

 Help Kitselas members settling an estate that involves Kitselas land.
 Assist with the required documentation to transfer the land and appoint an administrator.
-Provide information for members to write their wills.

 Host land related community workshops, engagement meetings and information sessions for about land related projects.